raxigan/pcfy-my-mac/README.md

 😉.

 What you can get:
-- PC keyboard shortcuts on your macOS, browser (chromium based) and IntelliJ
+- PC keyboard shortcuts on your macOS, browser (chromium based) and IntelliJ IDEA
     - the configuration works for both PC and Mac keyboards in same time (there is a special device-checking rule)
     - there are no custom shortcuts - all of them would do exactly the same on Linux/Windows or almost (e.g. <kbd>
       Win</kbd>/<kbd>Option</kbd> key opens Spotlight while on Windows or Linux Mint would open Start Menu)